 Apprenticeships are the proven way to grow and develop the workforce.
 Apprenticeships have already contributed to the effectiveness, productivity and competiveness of our business.
 With over 70 sites across the country, we are ideally placed to tap into the local community and invest in the employment of young people hence our ‘plant your own apprentice scheme’.

-We currently partner with local colleges and training providers such as SLIC across the country.
+We currently partner with local colleges and training providers across the country.
 Our partners work very closely with us and ensure that our apprenticeships serve the future needs of the business and work towards our aim to bridge the skills gap within the industry.
 The end result of which is the delivery of a high quality training programme for young people.

 Trainees of all types are given a clear development plan when working within the business, this ensures that the individual remains motivated and committed and we fulfil our obligation to the trainee in respect of clarity of career path and the development they will receive.
 The trainee’s progress is then regularly reviewed and any issues dealt with at the review in order to avoid longer term manifestation.
 This is key because it enables us to change direction should the development plan not be progressing down the route that was initially desired.

 Trainees are progressed onto obtaining industry accreditations when through the regular review process, both parties are happy for the next stage of investment to begin.
 This inevitably increases motivation and commitment to the Company which are both proven to increase retention.
 This outline approach to support and development has worked successfully for us and has led to increased opportunities for young people to start apprenticeships with idverde UK each year.